Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 02/24/2019

 Of course, abode sells lots of other sensors including an acoustic glass break sensor, motion sensors, image sensors, occupancy sensors, system status indicators, and even a temperature, humidity, and light sensor.

-Ring also sells several security sensors.
+Ring, an Amazon company, also sells several security sensors.
 First is the keypad.
-The keypad runs on battery power and you can wall mount it or place it on a flat surface.
+The keypad runs on battery power, and you can wall mount it or place it on a flat surface.
 In addition to arming and disarming your system, the Keypad Control Panel allows you to choose between Armed Away and Armed Home.
-When using the keypad to arm your system, it provides a 30-second grace period to reduce false alarms.
+When using the keypad to arm your system, it provides a grace period to reduce false alarms.
+You can customize the grace period using the mobile app.
+Finally, you can simultaneously press and hold the check and x buttons for three seconds to trigger the panic alarm.

-Second, Ring sells a contact sensor.
+Third, Ring sells a contact sensor.
 The two-piece sensor can be placed on doors or windows and will notify you of open/close movements.
-Third, they sell a pet-friendly motion detector.
-Finally, they sell a range extender.
+Fourth, they sell a pet-friendly motion detector.
+Fifth, they sell a range extender.
 The range extender is the only sensor that requires AC power, but it also includes 24-hour battery backup.
 The Range Extender is used to boost the signal emitted by your Base Station to help eliminate dead zones.

 abode also sells their own line of cameras.
 They sell an image sensor, which will take three snapshots if it detects motion, and two streaming cameras.
 I’ve tested two of the three.
-The two cameras I tested were unfortunately unimpressive, and I found Nest cameras to be vastly superior. abode’s newest camera, not tested, offers two major benefits: a FHD 1080P resolution and two-way audio.
+The two cameras I tested were unfortunately unimpressive, and I found Nest cameras to be vastly superior. abode’s newest camera, not tested, offers two major benefits: FHD 1080P resolution and two-way audio.
+Of course, there’s also abode iota which offers the same camera specs as the newest abode streaming camera.
 The benefit of using abode cameras over Nest cameras is free cloud and local storage. abode’s streaming cameras support a microSD card and include three days of free cloud storage.
 Nest supplies just 3 hours of snapshot storage for free.
-If you want more Nest storage, you will need to pay an additional $10 per month above and beyond your Nest Secure subscription.
+As described above, if you want more Nest storage, you will need to pay for Nest Aware.

 That said, using abode with a Nest Cam is my recommended solution, and integrating the two provides one major advantage: more free storage for your Nest Cams.
 The major disadvantage is that even if you are a Nest Aware subscriber, abode can only store snapshots.
 If you want video clips or continuous cloud access, you will need to pay for Nest Aware to access your footage via the Nest app.